nethesis/nethvoice-report/ui/src/doc-inline/en/data_call_1_table_call.md

 Timeout, Queue full, Entry with No Agent in queue, Exit for No Agent available

-If no callers have been selected, all calls will be shown calls, if no queue has been selected, the caller of all available queues, if no agent has been selected, calls handled by all agents will be shown.
+If no caller has been selected, all calls will be shown.
+If no queues have been selected, data of all available queues will be shown.
+If no agent has been selected, calls handled by all agents will be shown.